What is Modern Slavery?

 Human trafficking involves an act of recruiting, transporting, transferring, harbouring or receiving a person through a use of force, coercion or other means, for the purpose of exploiting them.

-Contemporary slavery takes various forms and afects people of all ages, gender and races, with many victims targeted because of existing vulnerablities including, learning disability, mental health problems and homelessness.
+It takes various forms and affects people of all ages, gender and races, with many victims targeted because of existing vulnerabilities including, learning disability, mental health problems and homelessness.

-- Physical appearance – victims may show signs of physical or psychological abuse, look malnurished or unkempt, or appear withdrawn, scared or frightened.
+- Physical appearance – victims may show signs of physical or psychological abuse, look malnourished or unkempt, or appear withdrawn, scared or frightened.